DerLudditus/comic-strip-browser/README.md

 ## License

-This project is licensed under the MIT License.
-See LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](./LICENSE) file for details.

 **Note**: This application is for personal use only.
 Please respect the terms of service of GoComics.com and the copyright of comic strip creators.